kenyipp/ghost-nextjs/README.md

 yarn build
 yarn start
 ```

+## Todo list
+ - [ ] Improve the SEO by optimizing meta tags, adding structured data, and improving the site's load speed
+ - [ ] Refactor the code to create better APIs that are more intuitive and efficient
+ - [ ] Write comprehensive test cases that cover all aspects of the application, including edge cases
+ - [ ] Create code coverage reports to ensure that all parts of the code are being tested adequately and identify areas that need improvement

 ## Contributing
 Please review the existing issues in this repository for areas that require improvement.